The Soldier's Details

 - In a common grave, in a Chinese Cemetery, at the head of Holland Village and Buona Vista Road.

-Soldier was killed during the last artillery barrage of the battle.
+Bob Whitford was killed during the last artillery barrage of the battle.
 He was hit in the chest by same shell that killed Jim Thorpe.
 He was running towards a native hut which was hit by a shell and caught fire.
 The men managed to get him clear from the burning hut, however he only lived for about 5 minutes after being wounded.
+He was 38 years old.
+He was buried in a common grave in a Chinese Cemetery, head of Holland Village and Buona Vista Road.
+His body was interred after the war and buried Kranji War Cemetery.

 Robert Whitford’s parents Henry Whitford and Minnie Priscilla Bennett married about 1889 in Victoria.
 Robert was the youngest of their five children which included two daughters.